 The Abominable Snowman is a 1957 British horror film directed by Val Guest for Hammer Film Productions.
 It is based on a 1955 BBC television play, The Creature, written by Nigel Kneale (The Quatermass Xperiment and sequels), who also wrote the screenplay adaptation for the film.

-Forrest Tucker, Peter Cushing, Maureen Connell, Richard Wattis, Robert Brown.
+The movie stars Forrest Tucker, Peter Cushing, Maureen Connell, Richard Wattis, Robert Brown.

 Doctor John Rollason (Peter Cushing), his wife, Helen (Maureen Connell), and assistant, Peter Fox (Richard Wattis), are guests of the Lama (Arnold Marlé) of the monastery of Rong-buk while on a botanical expedition to the Himalayas.